-

 Current Oncology

-is an international, peer-reviewed, open access journal published online by MDPI (from Volume 28 Issue 1-2021).
-Established in 1994, the journal represents a multidisciplinary medium for clinical oncologists to report and review progress in the management of this disease.
-The Canadian Association of Medical Oncologists (CAMO), the Canadian Association of Psychosocial Oncology (CAPO), the Canadian Association of General Practitioners in Oncology (CAGPO), the Cell Therapy Transplant Canada (CTTC), the Canadian Leukemia Study Group (CLSG) and others are affiliated with the journal and their members receive a discount on the article processing charges.
+is an international, peer-reviewed, open access journal that since 1994 represents a multidisciplinary medium for clinical oncologists to report and review progress in the management of this disease, and is published monthly online by MDPI.
+The Canadian Association of Medical Oncologists (CAMO), Canadian Association of Psychosocial Oncology (CAPO), Canadian Association of General Practitioners in Oncology (CAGPO), Cell Therapy Transplant Canada (CTTC) and others are affiliated with Current Oncology and their members receive discounts on the article processing charges.

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.